 The conquest theme in the Crusades has religious motifs working in the background as the main aim of the Crusades was to purge the presence of other faiths from the Holy Lands.
 Unlike the romance Kyng Alisaunder, the romance Richard Coeur de Lyon introduces a more realistic approach to the theme of conquest.
 With a more limited vision, or with a more realistic attitude, Richard Coeur de Lyon limits its military scope mainly to the Holy Lands other than some small skirmishes during Richard the Lionheart's journey to the Holy Lands.
 The clash between the crusaders and the Saracens is also a more common and more familiar theme since the historical representation were more familiar to the audience of these romances.
-The direct approach to the Christian and Muslim dichotomy and the representations of the members of these religions depicts a historical story.
-Still, to fight for the control of the Holy Lands required special attention of the West and this resulted in multiple crusades.
+The direct approach to the Christian and Muslim dichotomy and the representations of the Holy Lands required special attention of the West and this resulted in multiple crusades.
 Hence, Richard Coeur de Lyon represents a more grounded reflection of conquest and fighting between the East and the West.